prince29B/Hyderabad-metro-Dijkstra-algorithm/README.md

 # Hyderabad-metro-Dijkstra-algorithm

-INTRODUCTION: This C++ code implements real time use case of Dijkstras algorithm to find the minimum number of stations from source to every destination.There are 56 metro stations in Hyderabad.
-Considering each station an integer value starting from 0 is assigned,when the user enters the source station Dijkstras algorithm is applied and least no of stations from the source to every other station is calculated and displayed.
+INTRODUCTION: This C++ code implements Dijkstra's algorithm to find the shortest path (minimum number of stations) in a metro system with 56 stations.
+It initializes a graph using an adjacency matrix, where each station is connected to its adjacent stations.
+The user selects a source station, and the algorithm calculates the shortest distance from this source station to all other stations using a priority queue.
+Finally, it prints the minimum number of stations required to reach every other station from the source.

 COMPLEXITY: The time complexity of Dijkstras algorithm is O(V^2),where V is the number of vertices in the graph.The space complexity of Dijkstras algorithm is O(V)